 The buyer’s journey is essentially the purchase process.
 It’s the path everyone takes before buying a product to meet a specific need.
 Throughout the process, people will educate themselves in order to make an informed decision, reading blogs, eBooks, case studies, customer reviews and the like.

-The buyer’s journey is split up into several stages (you can find out more about the
+The buyer’s journey is split up into several stages:

 Awareness: the prospect is doing some initial research on a problem they have to clearly understand it.